Powder Metallurgy VS. Stamping

 When these two processes are compared, both have pros and cons, now depending upon the application and the process that can be chosen.

-On the other hand, powder metallurgy is a specialized process with unique advantages like less wastage and higher design flexibility.
+On the other hand, powder metallurgy is a near net shape manufacturing process with unique advantages like less raw materials waste and higher design flexibility.
 At the same time, stamping is suitable for high-volume production in less time.

 The decision to choose the process depends upon the production volume, complexity, and size of the part manufactured.